-The colourful new resource arrived in the long-awaited 1.17 Caves and Cliffs update.
+The colorful new resource arrived in the long-awaited Caves and Cliffs update.
 Introduced as part of Mojang’s promise to the community to spruce up caves and mountains in one of the best PC games of all time, the update completely overhauled ore distribution, making it harder to find every material, including Minecraft diamonds.
-So, whether you want it for building or one its other uses, here’s where to find Minecraft copper.
+So, whether you want it for building or one of its other uses, here’s where to find Minecraft copper.

 What is copper used for in Minecraft?